-The 4 Cornerstones of a Successful Employee Experience Strategy
+The Four Cornerstones of an Employee Experience Strategy

 If you want to work with your employee experience on a strategic level, these four pillars are where you need to start: